JarEXE/nodebars/README.md

 ## Description

-This script simplifies the process of initializing a new Node.js project for Handlebars enthusiasts.
-It includes about 10 useful Handlebars helper functions that are commonly used.
+This script simplifies the process of initializing a new Node.js project for fellow Handlebars enjoyers.
+It includes about 10 Handlebars helper functions that I have used quite frequently.

 ## Details